Jokara998/prune-deps/README.md

 ## prune-deps

-Prune-deps is a tool used for analying usage of dependencies and pruning unused dependencies in package.json.
+Prune-deps is a tool used for analyzing the usage of dependencies and pruning unused dependencies in package.json.

 ## Requirements
 * Node >= 10